Newsletter Automation in 2026: 9 Ways to Put Your Email Reading on Autopilot

 Start with one or two automations that address your biggest pain points.
 Add complexity gradually as you see results.

-- Over-automating: Don't auto-archive newsletters you actually need to read
+- Over-automating: Do not auto-archive newsletters you actually need to read

 - No review cycle: Set a monthly reminder to audit your automation rules